alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

 Next, read [How to Set Alerts](how-to-set-alerts.md) to get a deeper understanding of how to build intelligent alerts and set notification thresholds properly.
 The primary goal here is to minimize false alarms without missing real incidents.

 Finally, take a look at our [In-Depth Guide to NGINX Metrics](an-in-depth-guide-to-nginx-metrics.md).
 Think of that as an addendum / appendix to this guide.
-It examines the complete list of available NGINX metrics, what exactly they measure, and what exactly they mean.
+It examines the complete list of available nginx metrics, what exactly they measure, and what exactly they mean.

-## The 15 Essential NGINX Metrics to Monitor
+## The 15 Essential Nginx Metrics to Monitor

 We recommend a [layered approach](zen-and-the-art-of-system-monitoring.md#layers) to monitoring, starting from the application layer and moving down through process, server, hosting provider, external services, and user activity.
-By monitoring the metrics listed here, you'll get good coverage for both active and incipient problems with your NGINX site.
+By monitoring the metrics listed here, you'll get good coverage for both active and incipient problems with your nginx site.

 ### 1. Requests Per Second (RPS)

-The essential job of NGINX is to serve content to client devices.
-That content is delivered in response to requests from those clients, so it makes sense that the first metric we care about is **requests per second** - the rate at which NGINX is doing its job.
+The essential job of nginx is to serve content to client devices.
+That content is delivered in response to requests from those clients, so it makes sense that the first metric we care about is **requests per second** - the rate at which nginx is doing its job.

 Spikes in RPS can indicate benign events (increased customer activity) or malignant ones (a DDoS attack).
-A spike can also be connected to errors from upstream servers -- if NGINX is load balancing a set of servers and those servers go down, NGINX will return errors very quickly.
+A spike can also be connected to errors from upstream servers -- if nginx is load balancing a set of servers and those servers go down, nginx will return errors very quickly.

 Drops in RPS, on the other hand, can be signs of network connectivity issues or saturation of an essential system resource like CPU or RAM.